Intraoperative 2D/3D Image Registration via Differentiable X-ray Rendering: Derivation of the Image Formation Model

-where, in the last step, we approximate $\mathbf V$ with a CT volume (a voxel grid of linear attenuation coefficients).
-This approximation results in a discretization of the line integral over the voxel grid (note the similarities between \cref{eq:exact} and the \cref{eq:siddon}).
+where, in the last step, we approximate $\mathbf V$ with a preprocessed CT volume (a voxel grid of linear attenuation coefficients estimated from the original Hounsfield units).
+This approximation results in a discretization of the line integral over the voxel grid---note the similarities between \cref{eq:exact} and the \cref{eq:siddon}.
 The set $\{\alpha_1, \dots, \alpha_M\}$ parameterizes all the intersections of $\mathbf r$ with the orthogonal planes comprising the CT volume, and $\mathbf V[\cdot]$ is an indexing operation that returns the linear attenuation coefficient of the voxel within which a 3D point is located.
-Siddon's method \cite{siddon1985fast} provides a method for efficiently computing the intersection and indexing operations in the rendering equation~\labelcref{eq:siddon}.
+Siddon's method \cite{siddon1985fast} provides a method for efficiently computing the intersections and indexing operations in the rendering equation~\labelcref{eq:siddon}.
 In DiffDRR~\cite{gopalakrishnan2022fast}, Siddon's method is reformulated as a series of vectorized tensor operations, enabling \cref{eq:siddon} to be computed in a differentiable manner.
-One might wonder why the length of the ray $\| \mathbf p - \mathbf s \|$ appears in \cref{eq:siddon}.
+Tangentially, one might wonder why the length of the ray $\| \mathbf p - \mathbf s \|$ appears in \cref{eq:siddon}.
 Note that the SI unit of the linear attenuation coefficient is the reciprocal meter (\si{\per\m}).
-Therefore, multiplication by term $\|\mathbf p - \mathbf s\|$ serves to make the proportion of attenuated energy $I_\mu(\mathbf p)$ unit-less.
+Therefore, multiplication by term $\|\mathbf p - \mathbf s\|$ serves to make the absorbance $I_\mu(\mathbf p)$ unit-less.